leocreatini/mean-seed/README.md

-# Angular-Sass-Gulp-Project-Seed
+# MEAN Project Seed
-A project seed template for SPA using Angular, Sass, Gulp, and Bootstrap.
+A project seed/template for SPA using MEAN stack, Sass, Gulp, and Bootstrap.